Blog

 Band members making eye contact while performing

-Session language is "eye contact."
+The language of sessions is "eye contact."
 Don't miss the host's signals

-Sessions have no official rulebook.
-But from my 40+ years of session experience, I want to share these unwritten rules.
-Knowing these helps beginners navigate sessions smoothly.
+Sessions don't come with a written rulebook.
+But based on my 40+ years of session experience, I want to share these unwritten rules.
+Understanding them means a beginner can enjoy sessions without standing out.

 1. Follow the Host's Instructions

-3. Keep Volume Modest — Especially at First
+3. Keep Your Volume Low — Especially at First

-4. Honestly Say When You Don't Know a Song
+4. Be Honest If You Don't Know a Song

 5. Applaud When Others Finish